 DID THOMAS’ WORDS “MY LORD AND MY GOD” PROVE THE TRINITY?

 Trinitarians use the words of the Apostle Thomas upon seeing Jesus following his resurrection “My Lord and my God.”
 (John (20:28) as proof that Jesus is God.
-Once again we refer to the Greek word “theos” and the meaning of this word.
+Once again, we refer to the Greek word “theos” and the meaning of this word.
 While this word has been used in places referring to the Heavenly Father, it can also be applied to those in authority.
-Jesus in his resurected condition was the head of the Christian church and was truly Thomas’ Lord and ruler.
+Jesus in his resurrected condition was the head of the Christian church and was truly Thomas’ Lord and ruler.